makyo/writing/work/sawtooth/run-ragged/index.md

 She remembered thinking before nodding off that night, "Fine, okay, it's just me."
 It had been depressing, but it knocked her resentment of her family out almost entirely.

 Aiden one-upped all of her family's care: he'd fallen in love with her, he said, whether or not she checked all the cabinets to ensure nothing --- or no one --- was stuck, slowly starving to death.
 He'd gotten her more than just meds, he'd gotten her therapy.
 A doctor who was working with her on a steady program of exposure: "Next time you're in the kitchen, walk in, take a glass from the cabinet, pour yourself a glass of water, and walk out.
 Think about how that feels."
 Little steps, over and over.
+Her family tried to hide her, Aiden tried to help her.

 And he'd gotten her more than just meds and therapy, he'd gotten her him.